Virus-Gaming/Role-Manager-Blueprint/README.md

    - Screenshots/logs (if applicable)

 2. **Suggest a Feature**
-   Open an [issue](https://github.com/yourusername/roles-manager-blueprint/issues) with the `enhancement` label and describe:
+   Open an [issue](https://github.com/yourusername/roles-manager-blueprint/issues) with the `suggestion` label and describe:
    - What the feature should do
    - Why it would be useful
    - Any additional context or examples